Thelmina4/Thelmina4/README.md

 - 🔭 I’m currently working on ...-->

-- 🌱 I’m currently learning Python, how to use GitHib, and how to make my own website.
+- 🌱 I’m currently learning Python, C, R, & how to use GitHub & Gitlab.
+I hope to add a few webpages in here too.
+I will be adding my completed scripts to this.

 Here's hoping that it all goes well.